Meshack132/Meshack132/README.md

 👀 I’m interested in DevOps and Data Analysis

-🌱 I’m currently learning Node.js, Python, Java, and SQL
+🌱 I’m currently learning Node.js, Asp.Net NetCore, Java, and SQL

 💞️ I’m looking to collaborate on Kubernetes and Docker projects